ingydotnet/git-subrepo/ReadMe.md

 by themselves.
 Note: the `.gitrepo` file will be deleted in this subrepo branch.

-* `git subrepo status <subdir>|--all [--verbose | --quiet]`
+* `git subrepo status <subdir>|--all [--quiet]`

 Get the status of a subrepo.
 If `--all` provided, get the status of all subrepos.
-If the `--verbose` flag is used, the remote repository will be queried to provide more information.
 If the `--quiet` flag is used, print less info, and on 1 line per subrepo.

+* `git subrepo fetch <subdir>|--all`

+This command will fetch the remote content for a subrepo.
+It will create a branch pointing at the FETCH_HEAD called `subrepo/remote/<subdir>` and a remote called `subrepo/<subdir>`.

 * `git subrepo clean <subdir>|--all`

-When you run a checkout command, extra branches, remotes and grafts are created for you.
+When you run a subrepo command that does a remote fetch, extra branches, remotes and grafts are created for you.
 This command will remove them.
-Note: they are automatically removed when you do a pull or push with --continue.

 * `git subrepo help`